ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

     being used.

 For each single score:
-* adjusted return - Numeric
+* Adjusted Return - Numeric
 * Auxiliary Value - Numeric
-* Standardising factor - Numeric
+* Standardising Factor - Numeric
 * Weight - Numeric - Optional, only if Weighted Mean is used.

 #### 3.1.1 Validation